Tellurium dioxide: Uses

 It is used as an acousto-optic material.

-Tellurium dioxide is also a reluctant glass former, it will form a glass under suitable cooling conditions, or with small molar% additions of a second compound such as an oxide or halide.
+Tellurium dioxide is also a reluctant glass former, it will form a glass under suitable cooling conditions, or with additions of a small molar fraction of a second compound such as an oxide or halide.
 TeO2 glasses have high refractive indices and transmit into the mid-infrared part of the electromagnetic spectrum, therefore they are of technological interest for optical waveguides.
 Tellurite glasses have also been shown to exhibit Raman gain up to 30 times that of silica, useful in optical fibre amplification.